Author's Note: The rules presented here are also compatible with MegaTraveller and Striker, and may be compatible with Marc Miller's Traveller (T4).

 The following weapons provide the “missing links” in the evolution of slugthrowers up through TL13, allowing a natural upgrade of military small arms from TLs 6 through 13 and an additional selection of civilian firearms to “beat the Law Level”.
 Each firearm is described and quantified for Classic Traveller, MegaTraveller, D20 Traveller, and Striker.

-Note: These weapons were originally designed & statted up under Striker; the Megatrav conversions are very solid, the T20 conversions pretty solid, and the CT ones somewhat iffy.
+Note: These weapons were originally designed and ‘statted up’ under Striker; the conversions to MegaTraveller are very solid, to D20 Traveller pretty solid, and to Classic Traveller somewhat iffy.

 A very light civilian autopistol chambered for a minimal-power practice round; primarily for recreational shooting (“plinking”) and hunting very small game.
 Based on a typical .22 autopistol, such as the Browning Buckmark.